paymill/paymill-documentation/guides/paypal/quick-start.html.md

 ```

 <div class="info">
 Even if you get the transaction infos as URL params you should verfiy the transaction status by your own.
-To do so you can do the following things: 1.
-Add a unique identifier to the transaction description, to be able to recover it afterwards.
-2. Enable [transaction webhooks](https://developers.paymill.com/API/#webhooks) to be informed about status changes.
+To do so you can do the following things:

+1. Add a unique identifier to the transaction description, to be able to recover it afterwards.
+2. Enable [transaction webhooks](https://developers.paymill.com/API/#webhooks) to be informed about new transactions and status changes.

 For more information, please refer to our guide about [handling transaction results](/guides/paypal/transactions.html).
 </div>